NIH-HPC/swarm/README.md

 Because the space in /spin1/swarm is limited, old directories need to be removed.
 We want to keep the directories and files around for a while to use in investigations, but not forever.
 The leftovers are cleaned up daily by /usr/local/sbin/swarm_cleanup.pl in a root cron job on biowulf.
 At the moment, subdirectories and their accompanying symlinks are deleted under these circumstances:

 * Proper jobid symlink (tmpXXXXXXXX, meaning that the job was successfully submitted)
-  * the directory and symlink are removed **one week after the entire swarm job array has ended**
+  * the directory and symlink are removed **five days after the entire swarm job array has ended**
+  * they are also removed if the modification time of the directory exceeds the --orphan_min_age (default = 60 days) and the user is not currently running any jobs -- this is because sacct only contains job information for a restricted period of time
 * Job submission failed (tmpXXXXXXXX_FAIL)
   * the subdirectory and symlink are removed when the **modification time of the directory exceeds one week**
 * Development mode (devXXXXXXXX)